List of Shortland Street characters introduced in 1995: Julia Thornton

 Dr Julia Thornton was introduced in mid-1995 as the matriarch of the Thornton family and the new clinic director.
 When the Warner family tried to buy out Dr Michael McKenna’s (Paul Gittins) shares and control of the clinic, Michael sold the management contract to Dr Grace Kwan’s (Lynette Forday) former colleague Julia.
-Quickly earning the nickname “Needle Nose”, Julia was a formidable businesswoman with ambitious plans to expand the services offered by the clinic quickly introducing oncology and in-house pathology units, however the clinic continued to lurch from one financial or staffing crisis to the next.
+Quickly earning the nickname “Needle Nose”, Julia was a formidable businesswoman with ambitious plans to expand the services offered by the clinic quickly introducing oncology, in-house pathology, and sports medicine units, however the clinic continued to lurch from one financial or staffing crisis to the next.

 Julia arrived in Ferndale with her teenage son James (Chris Dykzeul) and psychologist husband Richard (James Hayward).
 Julia’s home life was chaotic with James attention seeking stunts, Richard prone to bouts of depression and Julia often finding comfort in the arms of the much younger Zac Smith (Mike Edward).
 Whilst her marriage appeared solid, Richard discovered that he was not James’s biological father and Julia planned on leaving Richard once and for all, however Richard died after falling from the roof of their house.

 Following the death of Richard, Julia found herself in a relationship with Johnny Marinovich (Stelios Yiakmis).
 By mid-1996 the clinic was in financial trouble and Julia was facing being fired by the board.
 A lifeline was given to her by Dr David Kearney (Peter Elliott) who purchased the management contract and any financial interest in the clinic from her.
-Julia accepted a consultant’s position to stay on at the clinic but struggled to adjust to being based on the shop floor full time.
+Julia accepted a General practitioner role to stay on at the clinic but struggled to adjust to being based on the shop floor full time.
+After a few months Julia continued to face personal financial difficulties.
+Whilst Johnny planned to buy her house so that they could be together, Julia sold her home to David.
+Seeking a fresh start and second chance for her management career, Julia accepted a management role with the Regional Health Authority in Christchurch, leaving Johnny and James behind in Ferndale.